 We spent the first half of the first day in The Wizarding World of Harry Potter and a good portion of the next day too.
 The rest of the time my teenagers and full-grown son rode the rides in the other areas while my husband and I read books on our kindles.

-You see, this ride above is TOTALLY my kids’ speed whereas the ride below is more my speed.
+You see, this ride below is TOTALLY my kids’ speed whereas the ride above is more my speed.

 Yep my favorite area of the entire park (after the Wizarding World of Harry Potter) was the Dr. Seuss-themed area.
 I rode all the rides but one in this area–that one spun you around and around which would have made me lose my breakfast.